danielabar/meblog/src/markdown/active_storage_form_errors.md

 }
 ```

 This means that we'll have to hide the native file input (although keep it functional), and instead display a custom button and label to control the file name display.
 The button click will delegate to the native file input to perform the file selection.
-The display requirements are as follows:
+The display requirements are:

 1. If user has not selected a file, then display "No file chosen".
 2. If user clicks the custom "Choose file" button and selects a file from their file system, then display the selected file name (i.e. same as native behaviour).